mattrussell2/gradescope-autograder/README.md

     * from dockerhub: `gradescopeecs`

 ## Docker - per-assignment todos
 Select the 'Manual Docker Configuration' option in the `configure autograder` section of the assignment; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`).
-That's it!
+Gradescope will then immediately be able to use your container.

 ## Token Management
 At Tufts, we have a system for students to be able to manage late submissions with 'tokens'.
 The token system is flexible and generally works well.
 The idea is that the students maintain a bank of X tokens, where each token is effectively a 1-day extension on a given assignment.
 For any assignment, the maximum number of tokens a student can use is usually 2 - so up to 2 days late.
+If you don't want to use tokens, just skip this section.

 ### Postgres
 The solution presented here to manage tokens is Postgres.
 All of the connection to the server is maintained in the back-end of the scripts here: you only have to setup the server (free) and add a few config variables.